RobStarek/CFCNN/README.md

 - **Jupyter Notebook:**
   Open `example_h5.ipynb` in Jupyter and run the cells to see how to load the model and process test data.
   Make sure you have activated legacy support for Keras 2 in your jupyter environment.
 If this is an issue, plain python in combination with setting environmental variables usually do the trick.
-To set environement variable in linux console, one doest this:
+To set environment variable in linux console, use the following command:
   ```bash
   export TF_USE_LEGACY_KERAS=1
   ```